rin5um/modbus-security-bridge/README.md

 - `pcap/arpspoof_ip_forward_1.pcapng` : IP forwarding enabled.
   Modbus traffic was successfully forwarded through Kali Linux.

+## Security Bridge Implementation

+`bridge.py` acts as an inline Modbus TCP security bridge between the PLC and valve (192.168.95.10).
+In this experiment, ARP spoofing was applied only to 192.168.95.10.

+### How it works
+1. Kali Linux is placed inline between PLC (192.168.95.2) and valve (192.168.95.10) using ARP spoofing
+2. Modbus packets destined for 192.168.95.10 are intercepted by the bridge
+3. Each packet is inspected before forwarding to the valve

-## Blocking Rules
+### Blocking Rules (implemented)
+- Unauthorized source IP (not 192.168.95.2) → blocked
-- FC6 (Write Single Register) with abnormal values
+- FC6 with abnormal values (≥60000 or =0) → blocked

-- FC16 (Write Multiple Registers) with abnormal values
+### Experiment Result
-- Any Modbus write command from unauthorized IP
+Confirmed that attack packets from unauthorized IP were blocked.

-## Status
-Security bridge implementation is in progress.
+See `imgs/blocked.png` for the bridge log output.

 ## References
 - GRFICS: https://github.com/mrideout/GRFICSv3